ankurkumarz/technical-experiments/Observability/Grafana.md

   - [AWS Fully Managed Service](https://aws.amazon.com/grafana/)
   - Grafana Labs signed partnership with Microsoft Azure to deliver first-party Grafana Service.
 [Click here](https://grafana.com/about/press/2021/11/10/grafana-labs-and-microsoft-partner-to-deliver-new-first-party-microsoft-azure-service/) to read more.

+- End-to-end Observability
+  - Visualization with Grafana
+  - Metrics with Prometheus and Graphite
+  - Logs with Loki
+  - Traces with Tempo